whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 ### Meet the Ashaninka

 Before we entered Ashaninka territory, Mike said to expect exceptional generosity.
 But nothing prepared me for what I found.
-Everywhere I went, no matter what was happening, I was constantly offered food, drink, a place to rest, and a chance to join their feasts and entertainment, and generally invited into their culture as if I weren't a strange white American man who didn't even speak their language.
+Everywhere I went, no matter what was happening, I was constantly offered food, drink, a place to rest, and a chance to join their feasts and entertainment, and generally invited into their nation as if I weren't a strange white American man who didn't even speak their language.
 They just welcomed me without asking anything in return.

 For example, whenever my host and I traveled around the region and needed to rest, we would stop at the next house and the hostess would bring us a fermented pink drink called peorentsi, along with some simple and filling food.
 They didn't do this because I was a special guest.
 Every traveler who needed to rest received food and drink with no expectation of trading or paying.